In a time where shipping convenience expectations are high, Advanced Date Shopping can reduce errors and raise customer service success

 Applicable Service Selection: Considers several different secondary factors:

-- Rate Shop Groups (previously known as best way groups): A set of carrier services that you want to evaluate.
+• Rate Shop Groups (or best way groups): A set of carrier services that must be evaluated.

-- Cost Normalization: You need your shipping system to normalize cost across all carriers, modes and services.
-It is important not to think about the base rate separate from the assessorial, fuel surcharges and discounted self.
-In the end, all this rolls up into total cost (the cost the shipper will pay).
+• Cost Normalization: Costs must be normalized across all carriers, modes and services by your shipping system.
+It is important not to separate the base rate from the assessorial, fuel surcharges and discounted self.
+In the end, all this rolls up into total cost.

-- Service Validation by Destination: There are certain services that do not deliver to all addresses.
-For example, UPS will never ship to a PO Box, and Next Day Early AM (utilized by UPS and FedEx) will not deliver to all addresses.
+• Service Validation by Destination: There are certain services that do not deliver to all addresses.
+For example, UPS will not ship to a PO Box, and Next Day Early AM (utilized by UPS and FedEx) will not deliver to all addresses.

 With basic rate shopping, a simple sort by total cost should finish the business rule.
-Too many systems will look at only part of this equation and not the total – they may not have the ability to take the same transaction and hand it to an LTL service that you would then hand to a small parcel service.
-There needs to be a lot of translation at the get-go.
-Doesn’t matter if it’s UPS, Deliv, FedEx – our systems come back with a normalized set of information.
+Too many systems look at only part of this equation and not the total – they may not have the ability to take the same transaction and hand it to an LTL service that you would then hand to a small parcel service.
+There needs to be a lot of initial translation to come back with a normalized set of information.

 Time in Transit Rate Shopping